 4. What is the registration experience like?

 Ultimately, registration experience is the true measure of value for any registration software.
-Low-cost options can actually wind up costing you more money if they’re difficult to use.
 Potential students may just decide not to register if the process is too challenging.

 Before investing in new registration software, run a few trial scenarios and rate the difficulty of each one: